equinor/flownet/docs/configuration_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If **interpolate** is set to **True** and the model has three active phases, this parameter will
-decide whether or not the interpolation for water/oil relative permeability and gas/oil relative
+decide whether the interpolation for water/oil relative permeability and gas/oil relative
 permeability will be performed independently.
 The default value is False.